emarsden/dash-mpd-rs/README.md

 here when using libav as a library, but not all of them, so download support tends to be more robust with the default configuration (using an external application as a subprocess).

+If the library feature `rfc3339-parse` is enabled (which it is *not* by default), the library delegates deserializing/parsing date/times by the stricter RFC-3339 standard rather than the broader ISO 8602, which allows more formats and is by spec, and thus the default.
+The current limitation of the ISO 8602 parsing is that it is only accurate down to milliseconds (the `iso8602` crate used for this parsing does not provide for microseconds or nanoseconds).
+If the DASH MPDs you are processing have date/times that always conform to RFC-3339 (which requires a timezone), and you care about date/time precision more granual than milliseconds, you can enable this feature for the capability.

 The choice of external muxer depends on the filename extension of the path supplied to `download_to()` (will be `.mp4` if you call `download()`):